kingoperating/v2/README.md

      - `days`: Number of days to pull - if `pullProd=True` set to 0 `int`
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`
      - `greasebookApi`: Greasebook API key `str`
+     - `edgeCaseRollingAverage`: for all edge case wells, set to `int` value to replace oil volume with rolling average

 4. `greasebook.sendPumperEmail` - sends email to specific users for pumpers who have missed there data